Food Intolerances or Allergies?

-You begin with a very simple diet (individualised for you) for two to six weeks (eliminated foods vary from one person to another), then every three days you bring one of the eliminated foods back in to look to see if you have a reaction, a symptom to the newly introduced food.
+You begin with a very simple diet (individualised for you) for three to six weeks (eliminated foods vary from one person to another), once you have completed the time period and are relatively symptom-free, then every three days you bring one of the eliminated foods back in to look to see if you have a reaction, a symptom to the newly introduced food.

 Dealing with the emotional attachment to food

 For some, an Elimination Diet can be a perfectly smooth process.
 However, where emotional attachment to food is strong, it can be more challenging.
 The process is therefore individualised to suit each person’s specific needs.